Semantic Communications for Digital Signals via Carrier Images: Proposed Transmission Approach

 where $g_{\rm en}(\cdot)$ and $g_{\rm de}(\cdot)$ represent the encoder and decoder functions, respectively.
 In particular, the digital bits can be recovered by detecting the mask locations in the masked images.
 Since the MAE model is already proficient in compressing, encoding, and decoding masked images, we can leverage this well-established framework without needing to redesign the entire SemCom system.
+Compared with current SemCom frameworks for image transmission, such as \cite{image,sc2,jscc,swim}, which encode a full image, the proposed MAE-based framework only encodes the unmasked patches and transmits binary data by the mask locations.
+Thus, it not only reduces the overhead of image transmission, but also transmits the digital signal without extra costs.